Rootprint stores its state in PostgreSQL, not SQLite. The bundled Docker Compose file runs a

 form.

-The new admin account is active immediately — no restart is required.
+The new admin account is active immediately.
+No restart is required.
 You can reuse the original

 admin email, since the old user row was deleted in step 1.